Samson and Delilah (1949 film): Filming

+By July 1949, the film had been completely edited and was awaiting small touches concerning the music score and dubbing of sound effects.
+Paramount executives and the audience at a sneak preview called it "DeMille's masterpiece."

 Connection with Sunset Boulevard

 DeMille's legendary status led him to play himself in Billy Wilder's film noir Sunset Boulevard (1950).
 The film is about a fictional silent film star named Norma Desmond (played by Gloria Swanson) who, no longer active, once worked as an actress for DeMille.
 For the scene in which Desmond visits DeMille at Paramount, an actual set of Samson and Delilah was reconstructed to show the director at work.
 The first day scheduled to shoot the scene was May 23, 1949, months after filming on Samson and Delilah had ended.
 After the scene was shot in a total of four days, Wilder patted DeMille on the back and humorously told him, "Very good, my boy.
 Leave your name with my secretary.
 I may have a small part for you in my next picture."
 Wilder later said that DeMille "took direction terrifically.
 He loved it.
 He understood it.
 He was very subtle."